 - After that, you may join, switch, or drop your coverage during the Annual Open Enrollment Period between Oct.
 15 and Dec.
 7, with coverage kicking in Jan.
 1.

 - Beginning in 2019, there is an additional Medicare Advantage Open Enrollment period from Jan.
 1 to March 31, when you can make changes to your coverage.
 During this time you can switch from one Medicare Advantage plan to another or disenroll from your Medicare Advantage plan and return to Original Medicare.
 You can only make one change during this period.
 If you are not already enrolled in a Medicare Advantage plan you cannot enroll during this period.

 - You may switch to a 5-star plan as rated by Medicare, (if there is one in your area) at any time during the year, though you can only make this switch once.
 If you switch from a Medicare Advantage plan that includes prescription drug coverage to a 5-star Medicare Advantage plan that does not, you will lose your drug coverage.
 You’ll have to wait until the next open enrollment period to select a Part D prescription drug plan and you may have to pay a late enrollment penalty.

 - If you are in a Medicare Advantage plan, you cannot also sign up for a Medigap policy.
 That's because Medicare Advantage plans are intended to cover many of the same benefits that Medigap plans do.
 Keep in mind that if you have a Medigap policy and join a Medicare Advantage plan, you may lose the Medigap policy permanently.

-- If you're in a Medicare Advantage plan that offers prescription drug coverage, you cannot sign up for a separate Medicare Prescription Drug Plan.
+- If you're in a Medicare Advantage plan that offers prescription drug coverage, you do not need to sign up for a separate Medicare Prescription Drug Plan.